SchlossLab/Sze_FollowUps_Microbiome_2017/README.md

 were more likely to have OTUs associated with normal colons.
 We again built Random Forest models and measured the change in the positive probability of having one of the three diagnoses.
 Only patients who had carcinomas experienced a significant decrease in positive probability of having a lesion after treatment (P-value < 0.05), indicating that the microbial milieu of the colon more closely resembled that of a normal colon.
 Finally, we tested whether the type of treatment impacted the microbiota of those diagnosed with carcinomas and were unable to detect any significant differences in characteristics of these communities between individuals treated with surgery alone and those treated with chemotherapy or chemotherapy and radiation (P-value > 0.05).

-**Conclusions.** Further exploration of the relationship between diagnosis, treatment, and the impact on the microbiota will yield improvements in disease management.
+**Conclusions.** By better understanding the response of the microbiota to treatment for adenomas and carcinomas, it is likely that biomarkers will be validated that can be used to quantify the risk of recurrence and the likelihood of survival.

 ### Overview
 	project